What is ExpressRoute?

 Yes, you can use Express Traffic Collector with ExpressRoute Direct circuits used in a Virtual WAN deployment.
 However, deploying ExpressRoute Traffic Collector within a Virtual WAN hub isn’t supported.
 You can deploy ExpressRoute Traffic collector in a spoke virtual network and ingest flow logs to a Log Analytics workspace.

-What is the impact of maintenance on flow logging?
+What is the effect of maintenance on flow logging?

-You should experience minimal to no impact during maintenance on your ExpressRoute Traffic Collector.
+You should experience minimal to no disruption during maintenance on your ExpressRoute Traffic Collector.
 ExpressRoute Traffic Collector has multiple instances on different update domains, during an upgrade, instances are taken offline one at a time.
-While you may experience lower ingestion of sample flows into the Log Analytics workspace, the ExpressRoute Traffic Collector itself won't experience any downtime.
-Loss of sampled flows during maintenance shouldn't impact network traffic analysis, when sampled data is aggregated over a longer time frame.
+While you might experience lower ingestion of sample flows into the Log Analytics workspace, the ExpressRoute Traffic Collector itself doesn't experience any downtime.
+Loss of sampled flows during maintenance shouldn't affect network traffic analysis, when sampled data is aggregated over a longer time frame.